Into the Mist

 She placed the bird back on the mantel and scrubbed her hands across her jeans.

-The furniture in there didn’t look too bad, if it were cleaned up a bit.
+The furniture in there didn’t look too bad.
+It just needed cleaning up a bit.
 And the fireplace was fairly large and would put out a good bit of warmth.
 With the surrounding forest, she should be able to find plenty of firewood.
 It wasn’t even below freezing at night yet.
 If nothing else, she could load her car up a few times with those smaller stacks of pre-cut firewood you see everywhere in the winter, or else buy artificial logs.
 They sold those by the boxful.

 She sat down in the nearest chair, a mustard-yellow wingback, ignoring the cloud of dust that puffed out, and trailed her hand across the faded fabric.